ahopgood/Vagrant-Puppet/modules/httpd/README.markdown

 ## Ubuntu
 ### <a href="Ubuntu_known_issues">Ubuntu known issues</a>
+* iptables isn't supported by default on Ubuntu 15.10 - modular dependency between httpd and iptables will cause module to fail.
 * Ubuntu support is still under development

 ### <a href="Debian_file_naming_conventions">Debian File naming conventions</a>